-First Tardy-Student receives a Verbal Warning.
-Second Tardy-Student receives a Written Notification.
-Third Tardy-Student is documented as having one absence for the semester and must serve a 30 minute after school detention on the last Thursday of the month.
+First Tardy-Student receives a Verbal Warning from the teacher.

+Second Tardy-Student receives a Written Notification from the teacher and is documented in Gradelink.
+Third Tardy-Student is documented as having one absence for the semester and must serve a 30 minute after school detention on the next school day, provided 24 hours notice is given in writing via email to the parents and student.
 A \$10 fee will be assessed to cover supervision time by a teacher.